Cubs vs. Yankees Player Props Betting Odds

-Nico Hoerner and Gleyber Torres are among the players with prop bets available when the Chicago Cubs and the New York Yankees play at Yankee Stadium on Friday (at 7:05 PM ET).
+Player prop bet odds for Gleyber Torres, Nico Hoerner and others are available when the New York Yankees host the Chicago Cubs at Yankee Stadium on Saturday (at 1:05 PM ET).

 Bet on this matchup or its props with BetMGM!